pointybeard/api_framework/README.md

     return $this->render($response, ['data' => 'some output']);

+A controllers class and file name are the same.
+It is based on the full path to your page.

-To actually use a controller, name it the same as a top level page.
-E.g. if you had a page called "entry", and you wanted to provide PUT, POST, PATCH and DELETE functionality, name your controller class "ControllerEntry" and the file `ControllerEntry.php`
+For example, if you had a page called "entry", and you wanted to provide PUT, POST, PATCH and DELETE functionality, name your controller class "ControllerEntry" and the file `ControllerEntry.php`.
+If that same page was then a child of a page called "parent", than both the class and file names would be "ControllerParentEntry" instead.

 Here is an example of a completed controller: